PollyEdaline/Accretion-Modpack/README.md

     - Stun radius increased to 8m, up from 6m.
     - Uptime reduced to 12s, down from 18s.
     - Cooldown reduced to 16s, down from 24s.
+- **LOADER**:
+  - Now uses [HIFU's Loader Tweaks](https://thunderstore.io/package/HIFU/HIFULoaderTweaks/) mod.
+Makes a lot of tweaks and changes, see the mod page for full details.
 - **1NSIDER ITEMS**:
   - **NEW:** Near-Empty Deck - Gain a small armor boost for 0.25 (+0.25) seconds after using any ability.
   - **NEW:** Chiseled Football - Instantly kill any enemy.
 Lose the item afterwards.